joelbugarini/joelbugarini.github.io/_posts/2020-11-07-Vim_dotnet_Ubuntu_WSL.markdown

   sudo apt-get update && \
   sudo apt-get install -y dotnet-sdk-3.1
 {% endhighlight %}

+We can verify the installation with the command: `dotnet --version`.
+It should prompt the version, mine is `3.1.403`.

 Text editor is already installed in our system, we just need to add some packages to make it better.